** Zopa review updated December 24th, 2020 **

 Since 2005, Zopa has posted losses of over £20 million but most f its losses were due to startup, scale and growth.
 Thankfully Zopa is well funded by experienced venture capital companies.

 In October 2016, Zopa’s CEO announced the company was finally operating at a profit and that it would continue to do so in the future.
-While this is good news for lenders, it will be nice to see some history of Zopa’s profitability over the next few months.
+While this is good news for lenders, it will be nice to see some history of Zopa’s profitability over the next years.

 Zopa Review Conclusion

-Zopa’s recent account changes have led me to question if I’d invest if I were a new lender.
-The answer is I’m not sure.
-With the removal of the Safeguard fund in December 2017, it will be interesting to see future performance.
-I don’t think the new Core account is worth the risk since the returns are relatively low for a non-protected product.
+Zopa’s account changes led me to begin exiting the platform because the risks are no longer worth the returns.
+With the removal of the Safeguard fund, I don’t think the new Core account is worth the risk since the returns are low.
 I do like Zopa’s strong track record and longevity and I hope that they will continue to lead the peer to peer industry forward.

 I hope you found this Zopa review informative.

-Click Here Sign up for Zopa and receive a £50 bonus when you invest £2000.
+Click here to sign up for Zopa and receive a £50 bonus when you invest £2000.
 (Sometimes Zopa’s lender demand become too high and the company closes to new investors.
 If this happens, check back frequently.
 Zopa pays me a small referral fee at no expense to you.
 When you sign up for an account through my website, it allows me to continue updating this Zopa review at no cost to you.)

 If you enjoyed this Zopa review and want to know more about peer to peer lending, click here and receive my complimentary Top 5 Peer to Peer Lending Sites Report.